 NOTE: First year undergraduate borrowers are subject to a 30 day delay disbursement of loan funds.
 Disbursements will be released 30 calendar days after the student’s program of study begins.
 (34 CFR 685.303 (b) (4) Federal Student Aid Handbook).
 Students will be responsible for payment of tuition and fees by the last day to pay.
 Installment plans are offered through the Howard College Business Office.

 The aid sources listed below are other types of assistance which may be available for certain students.
 The Financial Aid Office maintains close coordination with these and other agencies/organizations.

 Training opportunities are available through the W.I.A.
 (Workforce Investment Act) Program for eligible students.
 Contact the local Texas Workforce Commission for application information.

-Educational benefits for veterans and/or veteran dependents are available to eligible students through the Office of the VA Benefits Coordinator.
+Educational benefits for veterans and/or veteran dependents are available to eligible students through the Office of the District Director of Veteran Affairs.

 The Department of Assistive and Rehabilitative Services (DARS) as well as Vocational Rehabilitation (VR), offer a variety of services and assistance to Texas college students for whom physical disabilities constitute a handicap to employment.
 Applications for these services should be made directly to the Department of Assistive and Rehabilitative Services (DARS) or Vocational Rehabilitation (VR) office.
 Authorization for vocational rehabilitation support must be on file in the Howard College Financial Aid Office, as well as the Business Office before registration.